scripting/feedToMasto/README.md

 A Node app that checks a list of feeds periodically, posting new items to Mastodon.

-### Setup
+### config.json

-There's an example config.json file, in this section we explain how to set it up.
+There's an example <a href="https://github.com/scripting/feedToMasto/blob/main/config.json">config.json</a> file, in the following sections we explain how to set it up.

-Create a new app on your Mastodon server.
+### Create a new app on your Mastodon server.

 Go to preferences, then Development.
 You'll see a possibly empty list of applications.
 Click the <i>New application</i> button.
 A form appears.
 Fill it out as follows: